Disney Channel: Marketing programs

 In June 2012, the Walt Disney Company announced that it would stop advertising or promoting food or beverage products that do not meet strict nutritional guidelines.
 Disney Channel purportedly became the first media company to take such a stance on stopping the marketing of junk food products to kids.
 Due to its commercial-free format, such advertising appears only in the form of underwriter sponsorships during promotional breaks.

 On July 1, 2012, Disney Channel began providing Descriptive Video Service audio in compliance with the 21st Century Communications and Video Accessibility Act of 2010, which required network owned-and-operated stations and affiliates in the 25 largest television markets as well as the five highest-rated cable and satellite channels (including Disney Channel) to offer audio descriptions for the blind.
 This is accompanied by an on-screen mark at the beginning of certain scheduled programming indicating to viewers that the service is available.
-Some episodes of Gravity Falls, Austin and Ally, Good Luck Charlie, and Phineas and Ferb show the AD))) mark and a 2-tone sound repeated 3 times at the beginning of the episode to give notice of the audio description track available through the SAP feed.
+Some episodes of Gravity Falls, Austin & Ally, Good Luck Charlie, and Phineas and Ferb show the AD))) mark and a 2-tone sound repeated 3 times at the beginning of the episode to give notice of the audio description track available through the SAP feed.
 Disney Junior displays the AD)) mark and the intended SAP track on newer episodes of Little Einsteins.
 (ABC positions this mark in the bottom-left corner of the screen.)